lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    If you look at the trajectory using VMD, you will see some of the atoms, in particular the one that where initially in problematic positions.
+    If you look at the trajectory using VMD, you will see some of the atoms, in particular, the ones that were initially in problematic positions.

 System equilibration
 --------------------